xdavidliu/SALT.jl/README.md

     export PETSC_DIR=/usr/lib/petscdir/petsc3.10/x86_64-linux-gnu-real
     export SLEPC_DIR=/usr/lib/slepcdir/slepc3.10/x86_64-linux-gnu-real

+Note if you are using Ubuntu 18.04, the installed directories are different and the maintainer of that package chose C++ instead of C as the PETSc compiler language.
+Due to a limitation, this breaks compatibility of the complex.h header file, so if this is the case, please build PETSc from source, as described below.

 On macOS, Homebrew has a PETSc formula but it doesn't come with the MUMPS solver.
 One option is to build PETSc from source, as described in their homepage.
 We need to build with MUMPS, so use the following configure command: